-Sustainable Food Trade Association Membership provides companies with support and resources to integrate sustainability knowledge and practices in their operations.
-These efforts help members differentiate their business and communicate practices with impact and integrity.
+Sustainable Food Trade Association membership provides companies with support and resources to integrate sustainability knowledge and practices in their operations.
+These efforts help members achieve their sustainability goals and differentiate their business.

-SFTA relies on our sponsors’ support to help us go above and beyond our budgeted goals.
-Your sponsorship provides increased support for vital projects while raising the visibility of your sustainability leadership.
+SFTA relies on sponsor support to help us to advocate for the adoption of sustainable business practices within the organic trade and in government policy.
+Your sponsorship provides increased support for vital projects while raising your visibility and leadership.

 See You at ORGANICOLOGY!

 - Register Now!
-Co-Organized by SFTA, Organicology is a premier organic and sustainable agriculture conference, just three months away from February 5-7, 2015 at the Hilton, in downtown Portland, OR.
+Co-Organized by SFTA, Organicology is a premier organic and sustainable agriculture conference, from February 5-7, 2015 at the Hilton, in downtown Portland, OR.
 With full-day intensive learning sessions, 2 days of workshops, inspirational keynote speakers, and lively social events, you will definitely expand both your knowledge and network!

 - SFTA Annual Member Meeting – Save the Date!
 Please plan to attend the SFTA Annual Member Meeting, February 4, 2015 from 2:30-5:30 p.m. at the Hilton Hotel in Portland, OR.
 It will be followed by the Organicology conference kick-off reception.